 Calendly even allows you to remove its branding and customize your profile to align with your business.
 Enrolling in the basic plan is free, while the premium plan starts at $8 per month.

 With a scheduling page that can be displayed in English, Spanish, German, Dutch, Italian, and many other languages, Appointlet is a good option for those with global customers.
 It also is widely used by SAAS businesses and consulting companies, as well as more typical service businesses.
-The app is compatible with the Google and Office 365 calendars.
+The app is compatible with Google and Office 365 calendars.

 Appointlet allows customers to book appointments from any type of device and includes the ability to take payments through the app.
 There is a free subscription for businesses with the option of additional features for $8 per month per user.